CUSTOMS BONDS MADE SIMPLE | GET MY BOND QUOTE

 Tobacco product importers need to apply for an import permit through the TTB.
 Two permits apply specifically to importers.

-1. Tobacco Importer: Permit for the import of the standard tobacco products (cigarettes, cigars, chewing tobacco, snuff, pipe tobacco, and roll-your-own tobacco) for business purposes.
+1. TTP Importer Permit: This is a permit for the importation of standard tobacco products (cigarettes, cigars, chewing tobacco, snuff, pipe tobacco, and roll-your-own tobacco).

-2. Importer of Processed Tobacco: Permit for businesses importing processed tobacco or tobacco products.
+2. Processed Tobacco Import Permit: This is a permit for businesses importing processed tobacco or tobacco products.
 If you already obtained a Tobacco Importer permit, it may be modified to include processed tobacco.

 The other permits issued by the TTB are specific to tobacco products after they’ve arrived.
 If you are going to manufacture tobacco products with the material you imported, you may need to apply for a Tobacco Products Manufacturer permit or a Manufacturer of Processed Tobacco (MPR) permit.